yaowenqiang/python_design_pattern/NOTES.md

 An observer is an object that wishes to be informed about events happening in the system.
 The entity generating the events is an observable

+# State

+A pattern in which the object's behavior is determined by its state.
+An object transition from one state to another(something needs to trigger a translation)

+A formalized contruct which manages state and transitions is called state machine.